Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 If you want to keep the ``baker-credentials.json`` output file in the same location as your other Concordium files, you can omit ``<concordium-data-dir>/``.

-To start the node with these baker keys and bake blocks, you first need to shut down the current running node.
-To do this, either press ``Ctrl + C`` on the terminal where the node is running or use the
+To start the node with these baker keys and bake blocks you need to restart the node.
-``concordium-node-stop`` executable.

-When you've placed the file in the appropriate directory, which is what you did you did in the previous command when you specified the output file, start the node again using ``concordium-node``.

 Configure a baker
 =================